 - Fight for you in court: In cases that go to trial (and not all do), we can make all necessary preparations and then present your case to the judge and jury.

-In every case, the prosecutor needs to prove that not only did a defendant initiate unwelcome physical contact (or threaten to do so), but also that the defendant intended to commit these acts.
+In every case, the prosecutor needs to prove not only that a defendant initiated unwelcome physical contact (or threatened to do so) but also that the defendant intended to commit these acts.
 If we can cast enough doubt on any aspect of this argument, you may go free.

 The Concept of Intent is Essential in an Assault Case